The Simplesat Values

 It can’t be forced and has to develop naturally from our interactions.
 To be able to care personally, we must take time to get to know our fellow Sims.

-• Seeing things from each other’s point of view.
-The more we know about our teammates, the easier it becomes to anticipate their needs and make things easier for
+- Seeing things from each other’s point of view.
+The more we know about our teammates, the easier it becomes to anticipate their needs and make things easier for them.
+Ideally, they’ll do the same for you!

 To be clear, we don’t have to all be BFFs, and we don’t have to hang out after hours.
 But a baseline of respect and care is integral to a healthy working environment.